Organisations like Alliance Francaise dominate the French language tutoring sector - so how does a boutique business compete?

 Martine's biggest challenges and triumphs have come at times of crisis.
 During the global financial crisis in 2008, she worried students would stop spending on French lessons.

-"On the contrary, my classes were very full at the time. thought 'okay, we cannot go to France, let's go to frenchclass in Paddington and we'll have a bit of French conversation to keep going and feel French!"
+"On the contrary, my classes were very full at the time.
+[Students] thought 'okay, we cannot go to France, let's go to frenchclass in Paddington and we'll have a bit of French conversation to keep going and feel French!"

 And during every terrorist attack in France, Martine says there's a notable spike in inquiries.